a112r/RISC-Machine/README.md

 ## Development and Tools

-- **Verilog**: Used to design the CPU and its datapath, ensuring high performance and reliable hardware behavior.
+- **SystemVerilog**: Used to design the CPU, ALU, regfile, shifter and its datapath, ensuring high performance and reliable hardware behavior.
-- **SystemVerilog**: Extensively employed for the coding of the CPU’s features and modules.
 - **Quartus**: Used for synthesis and implementation on the FPGA.
 - **Modelsim**: Utilized for creating comprehensive testbenches to verify and simulate the functionality of every feature in the design.
 - **Testbenches**: Extensive testbenches were written to ensure every functionality was thoroughly verified.